Dasha Mart Sprawls Out By The Pool While Wearing Skimpy, White Bikini In Latest Instagram Share

 “You look absolutely stunning, Dasha!” a third follower said.

 Dasha has proven time and again that she can rock any look.
-Earlier this week, she shared a photo of herself sporting a black bikini top and denim overalls, which her fans loved.
+Earlier this week, she shared a photo of herself sporting a black bikini top and denim overalls, an image that her fans loved.